Survivor of abusive facility searches for lost Korean roots - NewsBreak

 Survivor of abusive facility searches for lost Korean roots

-SEOUL, South Korea — (AP) — The earliest photo Joo-Rei Mathieson has of herself was taken when she was about four.
+The earliest photo Joo-Rei Mathieson has of herself was taken when she was about 4.
 Her head is shaved, her eyes cast downward.
 She has just arrived at perhaps the worst place a child could be sent in South Korea.

 The black-and-white mugshot is from a November 1982 Brothers Home intake document that describes Mathieson as a lost street kid brought in by police.
-It notes, chillingly for a government-sponsored vagrants’ facility that survivors have told The Associated Press often worked children to death, that she's “capable of labor.”
+It notes that she’s “capable of labor” — chillingly for a government-sponsored vagrants’ facility that survivors have told The Associated Press often worked children to death.

 She spoke no words for days, the document says, after entering Brothers, a now-destroyed facility in the southern port city of Busan where thousands of children and adults — most of whom were grabbed off the streets — were enslaved and often killed, raped and beaten in the 1970s and 1980s.